invariantlabs-ai/docs/docs/guardrails/secrets.md

 <div class='risks'/>
 > **Secret Tokens and Credentials Risks**<br/>
-> Without safeguards, agents may:
+> Agentic systems are liable to leak credentials and secrets.
+Without safeguards, agents may:

 > * Leak **API keys**, **access tokens**, or **environment secrets** in responses.